Biafra: History

-Early modern maps of Africa from the 15th to the 19th centuries, drawn from accounts written by explorers and travellers, show references to Biafar, Biafara, Biafra, and Biafares.
+Early modern period maps of Africa from the 15th to the 19th centuries, drawn from accounts written by explorers and travellers, show references to Biafar, Biafara, Biafra, and Biafares.
 According to the maps, the European travellers used the word Biafara to describe the region of today's West Cameroon, including an area around today's Equatorial Guinea.
 Between 1731 and 1754, German bookseller and publisher Johann Heinrich Zedler published his encyclopedia Grosses vollständiges Universal-Lexicon, in which he mentioned the exact geographical location of the capital of Biafara, namely alongside the river Rio dos Camaroes in today's Cameroon, at a latitude of 6 degrees 10 minutes.
 The words Biafara and Biafares also appear on maps from the 18th century in the area around Senegal and Gambia.